Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

 Some controls (such as [`input`](viselements/input.md) or [`slider`](viselements/slider.md)) let the user modify the value they hold.
-Because you may want to control what that _new value_ is and decide whether to use it as such or not, a callback function is called in your application when the user activates the control to change its value.
+In order to control what that _new value_ is and decide whether to use it as such, a callback function is called in the application when the user activates the control in order to change its value.

 !!! example